Historic public-private partnership to offer more accessible, patient-centered and equitable mental health care in Milwaukee County

 MILWAUKEE – On Tuesday morning, August 31, government officials, health care leaders and community members gathered at the future home of the Mental Health Emergency Center (1525 N. 12th Street) to celebrate the progress in developing the new emergency center.
 This is a joint venture between Milwaukee County and the area’s four health systems: Advocate Aurora Health, Ascension Wisconsin, Children’s Wisconsin and Froedtert Health, and is the next major milestone in Milwaukee’s journey to offer more accessible, patient-centered and equitable mental health care.

-**Photos can be downloaded here**
+**Photos can be downloaded at this link**

 The event began with remarks from Mental Health Emergency Center Board Chair and Children’s Wisconsin Executive Vice President Bob Duncan, who thanked everyone for their dedication and support of this project and the invaluable services it will provide.
 Additional speakers included County Executive David Crowley, Advocate Aurora Health, Behavioral Health President Pete Carlson, Mayor Tom Barrett, Mental Health Board Chairwoman Maria Perez, Congresswoman Gwen Moore, Mental Health Task Force Representative on the Mental Health Board Mary Neubauer, Alderman Russell Stamper’s representative Dameon Ellzey, Common Council President Cavalier Johnson, Representative Kalan Haywood, Senator LaTonya Johnson and Governor Tony Evers.